 - What role do fats, carbohydrates and proteins play in managing Type 2 diabetes, and are there risks and benefits to using particular approaches?

 Download the full top 10 research priorities report (PDF) for more information.
 Diabetes UK now plans to use these priorities to stimulate research that will have the greatest possible benefit for those living with Type 2 diabetes.

 Type 2 diabetes is a serious condition and one the fastest growing health crises of our time.
 There are currently 4.5 million people in the UK living with diabetes, and around 90 per cent of these have Type 2.
 Almost 12 million more are at increased risk of developing the condition.

 Despite this, research investment into diabetes lags behind other major health conditions, such as cancer and cardiovascular disease.
 The current UK spend on cancer research is estimated to be around £500 million a year, while £165 million a year is spent on cardiovascular disease.
 In comparison, diabetes research receives £60 million a year.

 This means that for every £1 the UK spends on caring for diabetes, it invests just half a penny in research.

-Find out more about the Type 2 Priority Setting Partnership and what Diabetes UK plan to do next with the priorities you've chosen.
+Find out more about the Type 2 Priority Setting Partnership and what we plan to do next with the priorities you've chosen.